alanaberdeen/AIDA/README.md

 ## See a demo

-Play with a live example [here](https://alanaberdeen.github.io/AIDA/#/demo)
+Play with a live example [here](https://aida-theta.vercel.app/demo)

 ## How has it been implemented?

-The user interface is a [VueJS](https://vuejs.org/) Single Page Application, encapsulating and interacting with two other significant JavaScript libraries: [OpenSeaDragon](https://openseadragon.github.io/) to manipulate the high-res images and [PaperJS](http://paperjs.org/) to provide the drawing functionality.
-[VuetifyJS](http://vuetifyjs.com/) is used as a UI component library which implements the material design language.
+The user interface is a React [NextJS](https://nextjs.org/) Single Page Application, encapsulating and interacting with [OpenLayers](https://openlayers.org/) to provide the images and drawing functionality.
+[Tailwind](https://tailwindcss.com/) is the css framework.

 AIDA reads and writes data in a simple JSON structure over a web API.